 - antiviral medicine to treat HIV or hepatitis C;

 - heart or blood pressure medicine;

 - birth control pills;

-This list is not complete and many other drugs can interact with lomitapide.
+This list is not complete and many other drugs may affect lomitapide.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 Where can I get more information (Juxtapid)?

 Your pharmacist can provide more information about lomitapide.